alissatroiano/MS-1/README.md

 ## Testing

 The following tests have been conducted by the [developer](https://www.github.com/alissatroiano).
-Each test described below was accompanied by the actions taken to ensure the tests passed. ***A full write-up of the testing process can also be reviewed [here](TESTING.md).***
+Each test described below was accompanied by the actions taken to ensure the tests passed.

 1. Navigation:
     1. Visited navigation bar in website.